railsgirls-jp/railsgirls.jp/_posts/2012-12-25-rails-girls-kyoto-en.markdown

 <img src="/images/8275760609_e0fd6daa2f_o.jpg" width="500" alt="first day Friday Hug"/><br/>

-The first thing we did was the friday hug(which is most important on fridays). @kakitani explained what is the friday hug about, and we got started by having a picture taken with everyone.
+The first thing we did was the friday hug(which is most important on fridays). @kakutani explained what is the friday hug about, and we got started by having a picture taken with everyone.
 After that, every girl started trying installing Ruby on Rails on their own machine.
 <br/><br/>

 <img src="/images/8283308145_404d217419_o.jpg" width="500" alt="workshop"/><br/>